Become a Yoast SEO pro:

 We don’t hate your writing style, so the Yoast SEO plugin doesn’t either.
 It merely provides you with readability feedback.
 Your writing style may not fit the guidelines for good SEO copy that is easy to understand.

 Research has shown that overusing passive voice leads to worse readability.
-It has also shown that using too many long sentences makes your text difficult to read.
+It has also shown that too many long sentences make your text difficult to read.
 This is especially important when it comes to online copy.
 We don’t think that’s a question of style.
 You can decide for yourself whether you agree.
 If you don’t, ignore the feedback at your own risk!

 We want your text to be as clear as possible.
 And you should aim to write as clearly as possible.
 Most of you are trying to reach a broad audience.
 Many of you are trying to reach non-native speakers.
-Using simple vocab and short sentences does not equal dumbing down your text.
+Using simple vocab and short sentences does not equal oversimplifying your text.
 It’s the other way around: it opens your copy up to a broader audience.
 This is especially important when writing online copy.

 Read more: Readability ranks! »